stylehatch/bryant/readme.md

 ### Shortname
 For long post titles, there is an optional `shortname: ` variable that can be added to the YAML front-matter.
 If included on a post, the archive page will display the shortname instead of the full title.
 This is especially useful for long quote posts.

-These are mostly specifc to the Byron Jekyll theme.
+These are mostly specifc to the Bryant Jekyll theme.
 See the Jekyll documentation for [more on adding posts](http://jekyllrb.com/docs/posts/).

 ## Creating Pages
 All HTML or Markdown files with YAML front-matter will be parsed as individual pages separate from posts.
 In order to get these to show up in the main navigation they will need the following YAML front-matter.